cloudpilot-ai/.github/profile/README.md

 * [karpenter-provider-alicloud](https://github.com/cloudpilot-ai/karpenter-provider-alicloud): Alibaba Cloud Karpenter Provider.

 ## Work with us
-f you choose to contribute to any of our projects, we would love to work with you and help hone your PRs to near perfection.
+If you choose to contribute to any of our projects, we would love to work with you and help hone your PRs to near perfection.